A consistent treatment of dynamic contact angles in the sharp-interface framework with the generalized Navier boundary condition: Transition capillary number and the contact region width

 In this case, equation \eqref{eqn:navier_slip_condition_v2} takes the form

 This distributional equation can be split into a singular and a regular part.
 This yields the "standard closure relations" for slip and dynamic contact angle, i.e.

-Hence, the sharp-interface, sharp-contact line GNBC condition \eqref{eqn;mathematical_models/formal_gnbc} and the standard closure \eqref{eqn:navier_slip_condition_v2} and \eqref{eqn:linear_contact_angle_model} seem to be equivalent if the friction $\beta$ has a singular component at the contact line.
+Hence, the sharp-interface, sharp-contact line GNBC condition \eqref{eqn;mathematical_models/formal_gnbc} and the standard closure \eqref{eqn:navier_slip_condition_v2} and \eqref{eqn:linear_contact_angle_model} are formally equivalent if the friction $\beta$ has a singular component at the contact line.
 As we will see below, this singular component $\beta_\Gamma$ may arise as a "lumped friction" that results from shrinking the contact zone to a line with vanishing thickness.
 Let us already note at this point, that we are not going to study the limit of a sharp contact line but model it as a finite contact region.}